 My Theatre Journey

-I was never a real theatre kid in school.
+I was never a classic theatre kid in school.
 So why am I so obsessed with theatre now?

 Loriotesk!